Hyperbolic extensions of free groups: Preliminaries

 The \define{standard topology on $\os$} is defined to be the coarsest topology such that all of the length functions $\ell(\alpha\vert\cdot\;)\colon \os \to \R_+$ are continuous \cite{CVouter}.
 Though we will not discuss it, this topology may also be obtained as a simplicial complex with missing faces, or as the equivariant Gromov-Hausdorff topology (see \cite{CVouter} and \cite{paulin1989gromov}).
 For $\epsilon > 0$, we additionally define the \define{$\epsilon$--thick part of $\os$} to be the subset

-\paragraph{Lipschitz metric.} A \define{difference of markings} from $G\in \os$ to $H\in \os$ is any map $\phi\colon G\to H$ that is homotopic to $h\circ g\inv$, where $g$ and $h$ are the markings on $G$ and $H$, respectively.
+\paragraph{Lipschitz metric.} A \define{difference of markings} from $G\in \os$ to $H\in \os$ is any (not necessarily cellular) map $\phi\colon G\to H$ that is homotopic to $h\circ g\inv$, where $g$ and $h$ are the markings on $G$ and $H$, respectively.
 The \define{Lipschitz distance} from $G$ to $H$ is then defined to be

 where $\mathrm{Lip}(\phi)$ denotes the Lipschitz constant of the difference of markings $\phi$.
 While $d_\os$ is in general asymmetric (that is, $d_\os(G,H)\neq d_\os(H,G)$), we often regard it as a metric since it satisfies definiteness ($d_\os(G,H) = 0$ iff $G=H$) and the ordered triangle inequality ($d_\os(E,H) \leq d_\os(E,G) + d_\os(G,H)$).
 Its symmetrization